-I’ve been thinking a lot about marketing.
+I’ve been thinking a lot about social media marketing for writers.
 Every week, I get emails offering guest posts, articles, contests, programs, services, etc. The well-meaning writer always says that they’re offering me an opportunity.
-My blog is pretty humble, but I do get a fair amount of beautiful, wise, talented readers.
+My blog and social media channels are pretty humble, but I do get a fair amount of beautiful, wise, talented readers.
 I’ve been around a long time.
 It’s not surprising that I come up on search engines and in rankings for people who are looking to market their whatever.

-On principle, I turn their offers down.
-I don’t want to use this blog to sell stuff.
+On principle, I turn their offers down, because I don’t want to use this blog to sell stuff.
 (Other than the occasional reminder about my book and services, of course.
 A girl’s gotta eat!)
-I don’t want to feature someone’s guest post, unless they’re someone I know personally or professionally and I like their idea.
-I don’t want to flood my readers with a product or app when I know the average writer struggles with the very idea of scraping together enough focus to practice their craft.
+I won’t feature someone’s guest post, unless they’re someone I know personally or professionally and I like their idea.
+I resist the idea of flooding my readers with a product or app when I know the average writer struggles with the very idea of scraping together enough focus to practice their craft.

 The last thing I want to do is sell my website out.
 I don’t want to give people guest post slots (with a few notable exceptions over the years).
 This is my blog, and you come here for my articles.
 I’m not going to dilute my voice or credibility by letting John Doe publish his “101 Tips for Classroom Success” article (more on this example later).
 I’m not going to muck up my Resources page by putting any product or service that comes my way.
 Those are resources I found and loved on my own.
 They are tried and true, in my eyes.
 That space can’t be bought.